lifearoundfreaks/youtube-download/README.md

 ## Simple youtube video download bot
 It tries to solve the problem of adaptive youtube streams being without sound by using `ffmpeg` library to combine audio and video streams.

 Currently it is written in a way to only support mp4 streams.
-You should also note that telegram API only allows file sizes up to 50mb So this bot's capabilities are pretty limited.
+You should also note that telegram API only allows file sizes up to 50mb so this bot's capabilities are pretty limited.

 ## Setting up your own
 I wrote it with [Heroku](https://www.heroku.com/home) in mind but I may rewrite it using [Docker](https://www.docker.com/) later to allow easier time hosting your own bot.